vikm2o/tt-scale-flux/README.md

 ```

 This should output a collage of the best images generated in each search round, grouped by the same prompt.

+## Controlling the pipeline checkpoint and `__call__()` args

+This is controlled via the `--pipeline_config_path` CLI args.
+By default, it uses [`configs/flux.1_dev.json`](./configs/flux.1_dev.json).
+You can either modify this one or create your own JSON file to experiment with different pipelines.
+We provide some predefined configs for Flux.1-Dev, PixArt-Sigma, SDXL, and SD v1.5.

+The above-mentioned pipelines are already supported.
+To add your own, you need to make modifications to:

+* TODO1
+* TODO2

 ## Controlling the "scale"